hrlblab/CS-MIL/README.md

 (2) Run [MIL_main_DeepSurv_batch_dataset1_getattention.py](https://github.com/hrlblab/CS-MIL/blob/main/Toydataset_Code/cs-mil-toydataset/MIL_main_DeepSurv_batch_dataset1_getattention.py) (same for dataset2.py) to test the model and get the attention scores. <br />

+## Deployment on Toydataset
+This code is inspired by [DeepAttnMISL](https://github.com/uta-smile/DeepAttnMISL).

 ## Citation
 ```
+@inproceedings{deng2022cross,
+  title={Cross-Scale Attention Guided Multi-instance Learning for Crohn’s Disease Diagnosis with Pathological Images},
+  author={Deng, Ruining and Cui, Can and Remedios, Lucas W and Bao, Shunxing and Womick, R Michael and Chiron, Sophie and Li, Jia and Roland, Joseph T and Lau, Ken S and Liu, Qi and others},
+  booktitle={International Workshop on Multiscale Multimodal Medical Imaging},
+  pages={24--33},
+  year={2022},
+  organization={Springer}
+}

 @article{deng2023cross,
   title={Cross-scale Multi-instance Learning for Pathological Image Diagnosis},
   author={Deng, Ruining and Cui, Can and Remedios, Lucas W and Bao, Shunxing and Womick, R Michael and Chiron, Sophie and Li, Jia and Roland, Joseph T and Lau, Ken S and Liu, Qi and others},